Loki-Astari/ThorsMongo/README.md

 * [Documentation](#documentation)

 # Description:
-This is an attempt to have a simple to use Type-Safe API to connect and manipulate data on a Mongo Server.
+This is an attempt to have a simple to use Type-Safe API to connect and manipulate data on a MongoDB Server.

-This API does not currently implement the full Mongo API, but rather the subset of the API around data manipulation and storage.
+This API does not currently implement the full MongoDB API, but rather the subset of the API around data manipulation and storage.

-This library makes heavy use of ThorsSerialize API to automate the generation of the BSON documents that are exchanged between the application and the Mongo Server.
+This library makes heavy use of ThorSerialize API to automate the generation of the BSON documents that are exchanged between the application and the MongoDB Server.
 The advantage of this library is that no code needs to be written to create or generate BSON objects (this is all automated).

 # Installation: